Sorry Angels, the Victoria's Secret Fashion Show Is Now Cancelled

 It's the end of an era for Victoria's Secret—at least for now.

-This year's Victoria's Secret Fashion Show will not go on as planned, WWD reported Thursday.
-The chief financial officer and executive vice president of L Brands, which owns Victoria's Secret, reportedly confirmed its cancellation during a conference call.
+This year's Victoria's Secret Fashion Show will not go on as planned, E!
+News has learned.
+The chief financial officer and executive vice president of L Brands, which owns Victoria's Secret, confirmed its cancellation during a conference call on Thursday.

-"We will be communicating to customers, but nothing similar in magnitude to the fashion show," Stuart Burgdoerfer said.
+"We'll be communicating to customers, but nothing that I would say is similar in magnitude to the fashion show...
+You can be sure we'll be communicating with customers through lots of vehicles including social media and various, more current platforms, if you will," Stuart Burgdoerfer said.

 Speculation regarding the star-studded event's future has mounted over the past several months.
 In July, longtime Victoria's Secret model Shanina Shaik told The Daily Telegraph that the 2019 runway show had been axed, saying, "It's something I'm not used to because every year around this time I'm training like an angel.
 But I'm sure in the future something will happen, which I'm pretty sure about."